 I almost missed the front door when I was walking down Threadneedle Street, and I nearly missed the reception desk as well because it’s just a couple of bank manager-types sitting behind a table.
 Whilst they’re busy taking down your details you peer around the atrium and straight away you know it’s going to be great.
 At the time of writing they’ve got a giant Christmas tree in the middle and everyone’s sitting around it with their wheelie suitcases waiting for their taxis, their meetings, their date, their mate – I could have rated this place before I even stepped in my room.
 That’s how good it is.

 The room is big enough for a double bed, a three-seater sofa, an armchair, office chair, desk, coffee table, two side tables, a lamp table, TV cabinet and a couple more cabinets.
-And that still leaves enough room left over for a game of football.
-The bathroom is probably bigger than the last place I stayed in.
-Even the mirror is bigger than a bed!
+The bathroom alone is probably bigger than the last place I stayed in.

 Let me have a root through the drawers and see what I can find… you get an iPod dock, a couple of phones, a safe, minibar (I’ll tell you the prices in a minute), sewing kit, shoe shine kit and shoe horn, iron and ironing board, ice box with some actual ice in it, an umbrella, a couple of dressing gowns, a pair of slippers, hairdryer… I think that’s about it.
 And a waste paper bin.

-In the bathroom you get a shower and a bath, some soap, more soap, even more soap, enough towels to soak up the sea, and a vase of white gravel which might be bath salts but to be perfectly honest I haven’t got a clue.
+In the bathroom you get a shower and a bath, some soap, more soap, enough towels to soak up the sea, and a vase of white gravel which might be bath salts but to be perfectly honest I haven’t got a clue.

 Okay… now that we’ve got all of the boring items out of the way, let’s get down to the important stuff: the teabags.
 You get eight teabags, but unfortunately six of them are women’s teabags (peppermint, Chamomile and Earl Grey), but seeing as they also supply you with a couple of hot chocolates and four biscuits I will let them off.
 If you prefer coffee then your luck is in, because you get a little Nespresso machine as well.